 One of the more profound insights in policy studies reached in the late twentieth century was the idea that no matter how hard we try to impose structure, to delineate causality or to predict outcomes, the implementation process has a life of its own.
 This understanding remains one of the major sources of frustration for those involved in public policy—scholars and practitioners alike.

 Over the years, several scholars have written eulogies for the study of policy implementation.
 From their point of view, although the topic is certainly worthy of study, the field of research has, by and large, reached a dead end (DeLeon 1999; Hupe 2014).
 Various attempts to organize or synthesize the many studies conducted have served only to support this conclusion (Barrett 2004; Hupe 2014; Hill and Hupe 2014; Lester and Goggin 1998; O’Toole and Montjoy 1984; Robichau and Lynn 2009; Schofield and Sausman 2004).
-Despite optimistic attempts to show advancement in this field, in the form of neo-implementation or advanced implementation studies (Hupe 2014; Saetren 2005), implementation seems to still be the missing link in policy studies (Hargrove 1975).
+Despite optimistic attempts to show advancement in this field, in the form of neo-implementation or advanced implementation studies (Hupe 2014; Saetren 2005), implementation seems to still be the missing link in policy studies (Robichau and Lynn 2009).

 While the literature on implementation is extremely rich, it seems to focus on the unintended consequences of the implementation process.
 This article wishes to address a gap in the literature, and focus on the implementation act itself, regardless of its consequences on policy.
-Inspired by Latour’s Action-Network-Theory, this article suggests a different approach to studying implementation; it will argue that there is no such thing as ‘implementation,’ but only an assemblage of infinite interactions through which translation occurs.
-Based on this premise, studying implementation is, therefore, learning the act of policy translation.
-As will be argued, this shift in approach holds several advantages, the most prominent of them being the different types of implementation identified, which can enrich the implementation field of study.
+Inspired by Latour’s Action-Network-Theory, this article suggests a different approach to studying implementation; it will argue that there is no such thing as ‘implementation’, but only an assemblage of infinite interactions through which translation occurs.
+Based on this premise, studying implementation is, therefore, learning the act of policy interaction and translation.
+As will be argued, this shift in approach holds two main advantages: first, it offers an essence to the act of implementation, detaching it from being a residual concept.
+Second, it enables research to formulate different types of implementation that enrich our understanding of policy change within a policy regime.
+Moreover, this shift in focus opens a new line of questioning not intended to narrow the implementation gap, but rather to understand how to promote a public value within an evolutionary process.
+Mostly by tracing implementation trajectories that are highly localized and related to specific thoughts and actions of single actors at the most detailed level.

 This article consists of four sections.
 The first reflects on the current state of implementation research and elaborates on the implications of the way that research has been conducted up to now.
 The second section elaborates on an alternative framework for studying implementation; in the third section, which forms the core of this work, this alternative framework is applied to a concrete example.
 The article ends with a discussion on what we gain from this shift.
 It should be noted that this article is theoretical in nature, and the example is presented solely for purposes of illustration.